iq-coryp/documentation-testing/pages/guides/dropship-onboarding-guide.md

 | Price | Wholesale price |
 | Dropshippable | true |

-To add products, see [Put Products in Subscribable List](/api/product-subscription/#put-products-in-subscribable-list).
+To add products, see [Updating Products in a Subscribable List](/api/product-subscription/#updating-products-in-a-subscribable-list).

 ##### Example Request